-Zadar, famous for it’s sunset, Roman and Venetian ruins, a giant sea organ and the best truffle pizza you’ll ever eat in your life (it’s at Restaurant Bruschetta, read more about it here).
+Zadar, famous for it’s sunset, Roman and Venetian ruins, the sea organ and the best truffle pizza you’ll ever eat in your life (it’s at Restaurant Bruschetta, read more about it here).
 There is certainly plenty to do and see in Zadar with impressive hints of fortresses from the past, a 9th century Church of St Donat and bell-tower you’re able to climb with uninterrupted views of the great Croatian coastline.
 Islands are just a short ferry trip away, it’s easy to experience the best of both worlds in Zadar.
-While these are all well and truly some of the city’s main cultural attractions, I’ve uncovered 5 things to do in Zadar that get you ‘off the beaten tourist track‘ and introduce you to a lesser touched side of the area.
+While these are all well and truly some of the city’s main cultural attractions, I’ve uncovered 5 things to do in Zadar that get you ‘off the beaten tourist track‘ and introduce you to a lesser talked about side of the region…

 Here are some places to add to your ‘To do’ list while visiting the Zadar region of Croatia!